XenHat/SublimeLinter-contrib-lslint/README.md

 #### Sublime-Text-LSL

 Currently, `sublimelinter-contrib-lslint` was developed as a **companion** to the **[Sublime-text-lsl][makopo-subl-lsl]** plugin.
-You are free to use the LSL/OSSL definition files and lslint binary of your choice, however compatibility can only be guaranteed with the [pclewis's lslint](https://github.com/pclewis/lslint) binary and their derivatives, **including [Builder's Brewery's](https://github.com/buildersbrewery/linden-scripting-language) syntax files.
+You are free to use the LSL/OSSL definition files and lslint binary of your choice, however compatibility can only be guaranteed with the [pclewis's lslint](https://github.com/pclewis/lslint) binary and their derivatives, **including [Builder's Brewery's](https://github.com/buildersbrewery/linden-scripting-language) syntax files**.

 Bottom line: You need a linter executable and LSL/OSSL syntax definition files.